Frequently Asked Questions

 1) How can I become a UDO Judge?

 We invest in training all of our Judges.
-Not only are they independent but they are top industry professionals.
-Once our Head Judges are happy that the dancer is of the quality we desire they are then able to attend our next Judge’s training event.
-This event is a whole day of training on UDO and our criteria.
-It is only when this training has been attended and completed to a standard accepted by our Head Judges is the dancer added to our pool of adjudicators.
+Not only are they independent, but they are top industry professionals.
+Once our Head Judges are happy that the dancer in question maintains the high standards we require, the dancer is then able to attend our next Judge’s training event.
+This event is a whole day of training, based upon UDO and our criteria.
+It is only when this training has been attended and completed to a standard accepted by our Head Judges that the dancer can be added to our pool of adjudicators.

 1) What are affiliated events?